kelseyhightower/kubernetes-cluster-federation/README.md

 ## Provision Federated Control Plane

+The federated control plane must run in a Kubernetes host cluster which has access to a set of cluster configurations and secrets for accessing them.
+The following labs will walk you through provisioning a federated control plane in the `us-central1` cluster.

 * [Create the Federation Namespace](labs/create-federation-namespace.md)
 * [Provision the Federated API Server](labs/provision-federation-apiserver.md)
 * [Provision the Federated Controller Manager](labs/provision-federation-controller-manager.md)